Last Updated on

 6. Kolkata Style Papri Chaat

 Around India, Papri chaat is a popular street snack.
-Papri is a deep fried crust that’s used as a bed for the chaat.
+But this was Kolkata style papri chat, a deep fried crust that’s used as a bed for the chaat.
 It contains everything from potatoes, cilantro, coriander, onions, bhuja and sweet sauce.
 It has sweet, sour and spicy flavors and a crunchy texture.

 7. Vada with Coconut Chutney & Sambar